Ebazhanov/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [ ] a set of instructions designed to perform a frequently used operation within a program and return no values
 - [ ] the exact same thing as a function and subroutine
 - [ ] a set of variables that can change over time
-- [x] a procedure associated with data and behaviour
+- [x] They are functions attached to specific classes (or instances) in object-oriented programming.

 #### Q30.
 A mobile phone is made up of components such as a motherboard, camera, and sensors.
 The motherboard represents all the functions of a phone, the display shows the display only, and the phone is represented as a whole.
 Which of the following has the highest level of abstraction?